Monday, August 12, 2024

 When I attended Catholic school, I learned about “the seven deadly sins,” one of which was pride.
 “Pride” in that context meant a grand, arrogant sense of self, and entitlement to treat others in controlling and harmful, maybe even "deadly" ways!
 Aside from the religious connotations of pride, there also seems to be a stigma associated with being proud of and/or demonstrating pride in who we are, what we do or have accomplished—maybe out of caution to be as modest and humble as we “should” be.
 However, expressing pride in the good of our lives, letting our little (or large) light shine can be a positive experience, both in the sharing, and hearing from others.
 Such stories can motivate us to do even better and imagine what is possible.

-While there is still criticism of those who have come a long way with enormous obstacles and challenges to be able to say they are proud of who they, there was a shift in the late 60s/early 70s--a social revolution really.
+While there is still criticism of those who have come a long way with enormous obstacles and challenges to be able to say they are proud of who they are or have become, there was a shift in the late 60s/early 70s--a social revolution really.
 For the first time, various groups organized and came forward--encouraged to embrace pride and to express it--even to celebrate their individuality, race, gender and/or ethnicity and to work toward civil/human rights and equality.
-In doing so they challenged how they were perceived, portrayed and/or discriminated against.
+In doing so, they challenged how they were perceived, portrayed and/or discriminated against.
 “Black is beautiful” was an affirmative slogan; women spoke of breaking through the “glass ceiling,” and not being seen as sex objects; Native Americans made known the many problems confronting reservation tribes; gay and lesbian folks were coming out of “hiding,” rejecting the criminalization, discrimination and/or shaming of their gender and/or sexual orientation.

-When Studio B, a local cultural center called for writing that expesses what we are proud of, I could not wait to learn what others take pride in.
+When Studio B, a local cultural center called for writing expesseing what we are proud of, I could not wait to learn what others take pride in.
 I had never really thought to speak or write about what I am proud of, though I have often felt pleased about many areas of my life.
 Right off, I thought of pride in family accoplishments: My husband Robert’s having been a combat artist in Vietnam, and the body of soulful and masterful work he has created since.
 I felt pride that I was able to earn a BA and MA while working and raising a family.
 I am proud of our two sons’ natural abilities and acquired skills, now working in professions they love, and in which they are able to support themselves and their families.
 I am proud of our four grandchildren for their creativity and kindness--all growing up and, no doubt, will have much to contribute to the world.

 I am proud of my country’s laws and institutions that, while they may need monitoring and improvement always, are still working to identify and bring to justice those who would dismantle what has been built and fought for.
 I am proud of my community’s many initiatives working for the common good—focusing on our similarities, rather than our differences, providing informative, creative, cultural, educational activities and events, such as Studio B has.